-This is episode 134-Decline.
+This is episode 124-Decline.

-A second wave of immigrants in 1700, consisted mainly of 200,000 Germans.
-While most were either Lutheran or Reformed, there were also several smaller sects.
-What most of them shared as the Pietistic emphasis on a deeply felt personal faith.
+A second wave of immigrants in 1700, consisted mostly of some 200,000 Germans.
+While most were either Lutheran or Reformed, several smaller sects were also present.
+Most shared the Pietistic emphasis on a deeply felt personal faith.
 They had no desire to dominate others’ religious persuasion.
 These Germans settled in Pennsylvania and northern New York.

 When the Revolution began, the Anglican church suffered greatly because many of its ministers remained Loyalists who supported England.
 When the war was over, there were few Anglican ministers left in the country and many churches had been destroyed.

 I realize the narrative I’ve just shared appears to challenge the picture some modern apologists paint of the role of Christianity in the Early American Republic.
 A deeper look makes it clear there’s no challenge at all.
-To say United States saw a disestablishment of churches doesn’t mean Americans were irreligious.
+To say the United States saw a disestablishment of churches doesn’t mean Americans were irreligious.
 On the contrary; remember what we saw in the last episode.
-The Great Awakening had such a huge impact on the colonies that following it for a time, to be an American meant to be a Christian.
-And not just as a default label derived at by process of elimination.
+The Great Awakening had such a huge impact on the colonies that for a time, to be an American meant to be a Christian.
+And not just as a default label derived at by the process of elimination.
 You know, that attitude some have that says, “Well, I’m not a Hindu, Buddhist or Muslim; so I must be a Christian.”
-Coming out of the GA, The American identity was one that was thoroughly and sincerely Christian of the pietistic stripe; where having a personal testimony of the experience of being born again was paramount.
+Coming out of the Great Awakening, the American identity was one that was thoroughly and sincerely Christian of the pietistic stripe; where having a personal testimony of the experience of being born again was paramount.